-After my own startup, I went ahead and worked for another startup which was venture funded.
-After 14 months of handling marketing there, I decided to move on to find more challenging opportunities.
-I also briefly tried working in another startup in the marketing automation space where I did handle marketing strategy, little bit of sales, as well as product management.
+After my startup, I went ahead and worked for another startup which was venture funded in 2012.
+After 1.5 years of handling marketing there, I decided to move on to find more challenging opportunities.

 Feel free to connect with me using the following channels where I am usually active in